getlantern/lantern-roadmap/items/xmpp.md

 ### Anonymize Jabber IDs

-Users who don't trust one another and aren't even on one another's rosters still exchange XMPP messages (such as kaleidoscope advertisements or direct connection negotiation messages) directly rather than through an anonymizing relay.
+Users who aren't Lantern Friends with one another and aren't even on one another's rosters still exchange XMPP messages (such as kaleidoscope advertisements or direct connection negotiation messages) directly rather than through an anonymizing relay.
 The way this affects UX is users will see email addresses, names, and profile photos (and formerly IP addresses) not just of